Skip to main content

 ├── s3.heapsnapshot # heap snapshot after the back callback (after reverting target interaction)

-└── snap-seq.json # meta data about each browser interaction step
+└── snap-seq.json # metadata about each browser interaction step

 Pipe Files into MemLab